 For self-defense law, knowing when to shoot and what to do if you are involved in a self-defense shooting, I highly recommend buying Massad Ayoob’s Deadly Force: Understanding Your Right to Self Defense book.
 There is no greater expert in the use of a citizen’s right to self-defense than Ayoob, and this tome should be mandatory reading for anyone who is considering the carry of a firearm for protection.
 Watch for a review of this book coming soon on the site.

-If you are looking for the gun laws specific to your state, I suggest two sources.
+If you are looking for gun laws specific to your state, I suggest two sources.
 The first is the online state gun law guide offered by the National Rifle Association’s Institute for Legislative Action (NRA-ILA).
-While it does not offer advice or significant interpretation of the laws, it is free and kept up-to-date.
+While it does not offer advice or significant interpretation of the laws, it is free.

 The second source for Florida residents is very trusted and up-to-date: suggest that you get the ninth edition (or more current) by Jon H. Gutmacher.
 I own this book (and prior editions.)
 I’ve found it to be an authoritative text on Florida gun laws.
 Gutmacher is a long-time Florida attorney and consultant who has an extensive background in self-defense and firearms cases.

 I initially wrote this review in February of 2015.
 Because of the significant issues I found with the book, I e-mailed the company and expressed my concerns.
 I was contacted by the General Manager for 2nd Amendment Media by phone.